- Capital city – Skopje

 How Habitat addresses the need

-Pioneering partnerships with microfinance institutions based on capital mobilization for joint revolving funds are the core of Habitat Macedonia’s program portfolio and the main drive behind the strategy of creating impact catalyzed through others.
-As of December 2019, 3599 clients were served, 10.67M US$ disbursed, with zero days and zero US$ in arrears in 15 years.
+Pioneering partnerships with microfinance institutions based on capital mobilization for joint revolving funds are the main driver of our strategy of creating impact catalyzed through others.
+As of June 2022, 4,339 clients have been served through these partnerships with US$12.83 million disbursed, while maintaining zero days and zero U.S, dollar in arrears over an 18-year period.

-Since 2008, the traditional New Builds program has been focused on providing affordable homes in apartment buildings.
-As of December 2019, 5 apartment buildings were completed, all with volunteers’ engagement.
-Throughout the years, Habitat Macedonia hosted 1727 international volunteers, organized in 122 GV teams, with overall evaluation score of 97%.
+Since 2008, our New Builds program has focused on providing affordable homes in apartment buildings.
+As of June 2022, 48 homes in six apartment buildings have been completed with volunteer engagement.
+During this period Habitat Macedonia has hosted124 Global Village teams comprising 1,758 international volunteers, achieving overall evaluation score of 97%.

 Housing market development